sharifbhuiyan/surfs_up/README.md

-<p align="justify"> If we focus on the above table, the total number of  employees need mentorship is 1549 where  senior staff is 569.
-Against them we have  24926 retiring senior staff, who can train them up.
-Number of Senior Engineer who need mentorship is 529.
-And we have 25916 retiring senior engineer to train them up. </p>
+<p align="justify"> If we focus on the above histogram, I would say, even december temperature varied than june, still december weather condition is good enough for both surfing activities and demand of Ice-Cream. </p>